Seal of Dane County County of Dane

 Requirements

 To be eligible the project must meet three additional requirements: 1) the Steel or Iron Requirement, 2) the Manufactured Products Requirement, and 3) a certification requirement.
 Read more information from the IRS guidance.
+See also this article from a Lawyers for Good partner.

 2024 Waiver